Thursday, November 15 Registration Fee: $169 (includes lunch)

 Thursday’s Pre-Convention sessions provide deeper learning into current issues and practices in gifted education that extend from the NAGC strategic framework, Minds, Policies, Practices.

-Each Thursday session begins at 7:30 AM with breakfast and ends by 2:30 PM.
+Each Thursday session begins at 8:00 AM and ends by 2:30 PM.
 Lunch is provided.

 Curriculum Journeys: A GPS for Effective and Engaging Learning Opportunities for Gifted Students